trungnt9391/project3udacity/README.md

 Reasoning: Choosing a Basic tier Azure Web App with a single B1 instance running Linux is cost-effective for hosting my web application.
 This tier offers sufficient resources for a low to moderate traffic website, and it aligns with my expected usage of 2000 hours per month, making it a cost-effective choice for my scenario.

 My selection of Azure resources and service tiers appears to be well-considered in terms of cost-effectiveness for my application's requirements.
 My total monthly cost estimate of $240.44 is reasonable for the services and resources I've chosen, given the expected workload and usage patterns.
+Drawbacks of the existing architecture include the risk of HTTP timeout errors, particularly for time-consuming tasks, which can hinder user experience and system stability.

+The current architecture offers advantages by employing Azure Service Bus Queue and Azure Functions to decouple the web app's processes, enabling efficient background processing, such as sending emails.
+This decoupling improves performance, scalability, and cost-effectiveness, while also facilitating error isolation and streamlined task management.